CloudLabs-MOC/AI-102-AIEngineer/Instructions/AI-102/Labs/Lab03.md

     ![](../Images/aii89.png)

-### Task 6: Deploy the flow
+## Task 6: Deploy the flow

-When you're satisfied with the behavior of the flow you created, you can deploy the flow.
+In this task you’ll deploy your flow as an endpoint, verify it is running successfully, test it with sample prompts, and review the connection details to understand how it can be integrated into an application.

 1. On the toolbar, select **Deploy** and deploy the flow with the following settings: